nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Clear contacts

 #### Edit a contact
-1. Editing a contact while all contacts are being shown
+1. Editing optional fields of a contact while all contacts are being shown
     1. Prerequisites: List all contacts using the `list` command.
        Multiple contacts in the list.
        Some contacts have optional fields not yet filled in (e.g. `phone`, `email`, `address`),